esmero/archipelago-documentation/docs/ami_lod_rec.md

 ## Step 6: AMI Set Review and Twig (Metadata Display) Preparation

-You will now need to make sure that the Metadata Display (Twig) Template you selected to use during your initial AMI Set configuration is setup to Process your LoD mapped Label and URI/L selections into your Digital Objects and Collections JSON metadata.
+You will now need to make sure that the Metadata Display (Twig) Template you selected to use during your initial AMI Set configuration is setup to Process your LoD mapped Label and URL selections into your Digital Objects and Collections JSON metadata.

 For every JSON key/element in your metadata that you need to process the LoD Reconciled data into, you need to specify in your Template that data for this element will be read from the 'Processed Data' LoD information.